bernerus/TetrodeBoards/Testing.md

 Check that the DC voltage on the pin closest to the corner of J104 is 22-27V Check that the DC voltage on the 4:th pin from the corner of J104 is 11.8-12.3V Check that the DC voltage on pin 1 of U4 is 5V.

+Turn the transformer off

+Re-plug any unplugged jumper on JP101

+### G2-Control G2 rectifier low voltage check

+Connect the low voltage transformer secondary to J102 on the G1-ALC board instead of J101.
+Turn the transformer on

+Check the DC voltage between CATHODE and G2-unreg pins of J108.
+(These are the two pins of J108 closest to J104) You should see about 44-52 Volts, depending on the transformer.
+Note that this is just a check using low voltages, in the final setup the voltage should be considerablu higher.

+Turn the transformer off